 v.
 To assess whether bias on the part of a conduct board member deprived the process of impartiality.

 d.
 On appeal by any party to the complaint, the dean of student development or designee may support or change a decision, increase, decrease or modify the outcome.
 The reviewing body will be deferential to the original decision maker, making changes to the finding only where there is clear error and to the outcome only if a compelling justification to do so exists.

 7. The rights of a person to a prompt and equitable resolution of the complaint filed hereunder will not be impaired by the person's pursuit of other remedies such as the filing of a Section 504 complaint with the responsible federal department or agency.
 Utilization of this grievance procedure is not a prerequisite to the pursuit of other remedies.

-8. These rules shall be construed to protect the substantive rights of interested persons, to meet appropriate due process standards and to ensure that the Community College of Allegheny County is complying with Section 504 and Title IX and their implementing regulations.
+8. These rules shall be construed to protect the substantive rights of interested persons, to meet appropriate due process standards and to ensure that the Community College of Allegheny County is complying with Section 504 and its implementing regulations.